 Some of the biggest winners in the Powerball lottery got their fortunes by playing together.
 Here are the amazing stories of the biggest Powerball syndicate winners of all times.
 Find out how participating in a family or work syndicate has changed their lives.

-New Hampshire is one of the US states that permits lottery winners to collect their tickets through trusts.
+New Hampshire is one of the US states that permits lottery winners to collect their large winnings through trusts.
 They hired a lawyer, who set up the entire process and they were able to collect their jackpot without revealing their names.

 William Shaheen, the winner’s attorney told the press that “There couldn’t have been two better people or a better family to win this money.
 They’re going to do great things with it.”
 The New Hampshire family did exactly that.
 Soon after they got their money, they donated $100,000 to the End 68 Hours of Hunger foundation.

-The 20 members of the syndicate worked together at North American Stamping Group, an auto parts manufacturing plant in Portland.
+The 20 Powerball syndicate winners worked together at North American Stamping Group, an auto parts manufacturing plant in Portland.

 They shared the pot evenly between them, leaving each of the members with a fortune of $12.7 million.